 If you’re looking for holiday lights or other fun Christmas-y things to do after the concert at Broadway Church, places to check out in Vancouver include the Aurora Winter Festival, Vancouver Christmas Market, Vancouver Glow, Bright Nights and FlyOver Canada at Christmas.

-The Singing Christmas Tree takes place at Broadway Church at 2700 East Broadway in Vancouver.
+The Singing Christmas Tree usually takes place at Broadway Church at 2700 East Broadway in Vancouver.
 It’s a large venue located about midway between Nanaimo Street and Renfrew, or a couple of kilometres from John Hendry Park and Trout Lake in one direction and the Trans-Canada Highway in the other.

 The church has a large parking lot, but it’s typically full a couple of hours prior to each show.
 There is also parking along the street on East Broadway.